A home where friends become as close as family

 A place for everything makes this monochrome bedroom work.
 From the bed with deep, built-in drawers to the headboard with hidden shelves and desk with space inside to store books and study accessories, this room is filled with storage that makes it easy to put away and find all the different things the housemate wants to keep in her room.

 A dream space

-Bedrooms are where the roommates live their passions.
+Bedrooms are where the housemates live their passions.
 For the last bedroom, the team show you can do maximalist style on a budget.
-A big bed takes center-stage.
+A big bed takes centre-stage.
 Framed with low-hanging lamps and piled with pillows, the effect is dreamy.
-Combining MACKAPÄR coat racks with a wall-mounted mirror makes an affordable walk-in wardrobe and lets the colorful clothes become part of the room’s decor.
+Combining MACKAPÄR coat racks with a wall-mounted mirror makes an affordable walk-in wardrobe and lets the colourful clothes become part of the room’s decor.

 Designed for sharing

 This apartment’s design creates a sense of connection and balance.
 Communal spaces smooth the way and bring housemates together – in high-traffic spaces like the hallway and bathroom three sets of the same storage mean what’s yours stays yours, while in the living room, flexible furniture like sofabeds mean the space’s use can change as needed.
 Private spaces offer the chance to switch off.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.